Joy Styles

 Notable recent actions

-• Sponsorship of a resolution recognizing and honoring June 2025 as Pride Month in Nashville.
+• Sponsorship of resolutions recognizing June 2026 and June 2025 as Pride Month in Nashville.

 Voting record